ellfran-7/cluefish/README.md

 When used in combination with [`DRomics`](https://lbbe-software.github.io/DRomics/) (Dose-Response for Omics), Cluefish provides a more comprehensive analysis of dose-response transcriptomic data.
-This workflow addresses the limitations of standard Over-Representation Analysis (ORA) by applying ORA to pre-clustered networks.
+This workflow addresses the limitations of the standard Over-Representation Analysis (ORA) by applying ORA to pre-clustered networks.
 These clusters serve as anchors for ORA, enhancing enrichment detection sensitivity and thus enabling the identification of smaller,